TheAfroOfDoom/omegaflowey-minecraft-remastered/README.md

    We recommend keeping `yarn start` running at all times while working on the project.

+3. `yarn down`: extracts the Minecraft world in the repo to your local Minecraft saves.
+This is important to run whenever there's changes to the world (see `yarn sync` above) or you want to hard-reset your world state, e.g. if you made any changes you want to discard.

-3. `yarn sync`: zips your Minecraft world and copies it to the repo as (`world.zip`).
+4. `yarn sync`: zips your Minecraft world and copies it to the repo as (`world.zip`).
 This is how we handle version-control for the actual Minecraft world.
 This is especially important to run and commit if you make any _physical changes_ to the world like breaking/placing blocks.

-4. `yarn lint`: runs Prettier, ESLint, and our custom linting rules on our files.
+5. `yarn lint`: runs Prettier, ESLint, and our custom linting rules on our files.
 Run this prior to pushing commits to save on our workflow hours.

 #### Adding a new model/animation